Lewington-pitsos/steel_balls/README.md

 - Yes I am currently working on getting it to tell us how it reaches it's conclusions, fear not.

 ## Usage

+I mean, like, don't but just in case you're mad...

 1. Clone it somewhere or other (I like to put all my files in `/bin`)
 2. `bundle install` in the project directory
 3. Hang on, I assumed you already had ruby installed.
 If you didn't go and install ruby and do 2. again.